Integrate Digital Technologies (F-3)

 - Mouse: This student will listen to the user, who will tell them which image to target.
 The user will then give the cursor instructions as to how they can get to the desired image.
 The mouse will then direct the cursor using the instructions forwards, backwards, left, right, and click.

-Year 2 — Digital Technologies and Art
+Year 2 — Integrate Digital Technologies with Art

 Project: “Staying Safe Online”